-For a long time I wanted to build a Homemade and cheap CNC, if possible with 3D printed parts, with a Arduino as a controller.
+For a long time I wanted to build a Homemade and cheap CNC, if possible with 3d printed parts, with a Arduino as a controller.

-After several years with this recurring idea, in the summer of 2017 I decided to take action and build the cnc (or numerical control milling machine) that I present here.
+After several years with this recurring idea, in the summer of 2017 I decided to take action and build the CNC (or numerical control milling machine) that I present here.

 - Overview and options

-- Milling machine or Spindle (Chuck)
+- Milling or Spindle (Mandrel)

 Overview and options

-There is a lot of information on the internet but, when you have no idea, as was my case, you can have it right under your nose and not recognize it.
+There is a lot of information on the internet, but when you have no idea, as was my case, you can have it right under your nose and not recognize it.

 The aspect of the mechanics of the CNC is this:

-Those would be missing pieces of wood which, at first, I made by hand with MDF and, when the machine was already working, one of his first jobs was to machine your own final pieces in phenolic plywood they were great.
+Those would be missing pieces of wood which, at first, I made by hand with MDF and, when the machine was already working, one of his first jobs was to machine your own final pieces in phenolic plywood which were great.

 If you do not want to install such powerful motors and drivers, a good option is to use a board called CNC Shield with normal 3D printer drivers such as the DRV8825, this greatly reduces the cost.

 These Nema 17 engines are pretty good.
 They have a power of 0.45 Nm.
-Beware of catching the model QD05 and not the QD06 that appears on the same page and has a lot less power.
+Beware of catching the model QD05 and not QD06 that appears on the same page and has a lot of less power.

-Milling machine or Spindle
+Milling or Spindle

 The milling machine, spindle, or motor is one of the important parts of the CNC.

-Basically we have three main options.
+We basically have three main options.

 - Milling machine

-- High frequency motor and variator
+- High frequency motor and inverter

 This is the type tool Dremel or similar.

-High frequency motor and variator
+High frequency motor and inverter

 What are the advantages of a spindle?

-- It can regulate speedeven by software, and that is important.
+- It can regulate speed, even by software, and that is important.

 - You can work hours and hours without flinching.